-Corps deactivates Phase II Flood Fight
+Corps deactivates Phase II flood fight

-Flood Fight is a proactive measure that is triggered when the Mississippi River rises above 11.
+This is a proactive measure that is triggered when the Mississippi River rises above 11.
 The increased patrols help to ensure that the Army Corps can respond quickly to any problem areas that develop along the levee system because of the elevated water levels.

 Levee restrictions during high water